-Christopher Opoku died on Wednesday, 10th May, 2017.
-This was after he had battled with cancer four a period of four years.
+Christopher Opoku died on Wednesday, 10th May 2017.
+This was after he had battled with cancer for a period of four years.

-“…it is customary for us Ghanaians to either give up on or ignore someone either ill or in dire straits, but the moment the person dies, that is when expensive funerals are planned with the aim of making profit, and that is when all manner of tributes come pouring in.
+“…It is customary for us Ghanaians to either give up on or ignore someone either ill or in dire straits, but the moment the person dies, that is when expensive funerals are planned with the aim of making a profit, and that is when all manner of tributes come pouring in.